multitheftauto/amx/.github/ISSUE_TEMPLATE/function_request.md

 ---
 name: Function request
-about: You find a function or functions in SAMP but it still doesn't work here?
-Please, write here.
+about: Tell us about a function that does not work here, but works in SA-MP
 labels: function

 ---